Living in Brighton

 One of the most dynamic and exciting cities...

 Brighton is one of the UK's most famous cities and has a unique cultural heritage.
 Each year the city plays host to numerous festivals, including Brighton Fringe, Brighton Festival, Brighton Digital Festival, The Great Escape and Artists Open Houses, as well as major events such as Brighton Pride, Burning the Clocks, Brighton Marathon, Brighton Half Marathon, Mod Weekender, The Classic Car Run, Paddle Round the Pier and many more.

 For those of you who enjoy the great outdoors, Brighton is nestled between the sea and the stunning South Downs National Park and there are numerous parks around the city, including the grounds of the Royal Pavilion, with its beautiful landscaped gardens.

-Brighton is also well known for its wealth of vibrant independant shops, quirky cafes and fantastic restaurants.
+Brighton is also well known for its wealth of vibrant independent shops, quirky cafes and fantastic restaurants.
 We also have major theatres and live music venues at the Brighton Centre, The Brighton Dome and Corn Exchange, The Theatre Royal and The Old Market.
-There are four cinemas, including the country's oldest operating cinema, The Duke of Yorks Picture House, which opened in 1910.
+There are four cinemas, including the country's oldest operating cinema, The Duke of York's Picture House, which opened in 1910.